 Five patterns have been described 1:

-The classic appearance is one of thick undulating ridges of bone, reminiscent of molten wax.
-The abnormality appears confined to sclerotomes, and can be seen apparently flowing across joints to the next bone.
+- confined to sclerotomes, and can be seen apparently flowing across joints to the next bone

 Not infrequently features of melorheostosis, osteopathia striata and osteopoikilosis may co-exist in so-called overlap syndromes.
 These conditions may share an underlying aetiology (loss of function mutations in the LEMD3 gene) 1.